Right About Now

-an international group of renowned authors and newcomers in the field has accepted the challenge and endeavoured to bring together the art and theory of the recent past.
-Their thought-provoking contributions revolve around six topical themes.
+In Right About Now: Art and Theory since the 1990s, a group of renowned authors and newcomers in the field has accepted the challenge and endeavoured to bring together the art and theory of the recent past.
+Their thought-provoking contributions revolve around six topical themes: The Body, Interactivity, Engagement, Documentary Strategies, Money, and Curating.